Stein's density method for multivariate continuous distributions: Introduction

 Associated with this definition is a second order scalar valued operator ${\mathcal{A}}_2g(x) = \left\langle \pmb \tau(x), \grad^2g\right\rangle_{\mathrm{HS}} - \left\langle x-\nu, \grad g(x) \right\rangle$.
 Comparing \eqref{eq:eqsteinidddddd} with \eqref{eq:stlemma} shows that the covariance matrix $\Sigma$ is a Stein kernel for the $\mathcal{N}(\nu, \Sigma)$ distribution; {hence the Stein-kernel operator ${\mathcal{A}}_2$ also generalizes the Gaussian operator.
 Moreover, the difference $\pmb \tau - \Sigma$ has been used as a Gaussian discrepancy metric, see e.g.\ \cite{nourdin2013integration,courtade2017existence, ledoux2015stein}, where it is shown that it captures some essential features of the underlying distribution, relating Stein kernels with log-Sobolev inequalities, Poincar\'e constants and moment maps.

-In this paper we adopt a direct approach and define a {\it{directional Stein kernel}} for each canonical direction $e_i \in \R^d$, as any differentiable function $x \mapsto \tau_{p,i}(x) \in \R^d$ such that $ \mathcal{T}_{\mathrm{div}, p}\big(\tau_{p, i}(x)\big) =\E[\left\langle X, e_i \right\rangle]- x_i$ for Lebesgue almost all $x$ in the support of $p$.
+In this paper we adopt a direct approach and define a {\it{directional Stein kernel}} for each canonical direction $e_i \in \R^d$, as any differentiable function $x \mapsto \tau_{p,i}(x) \in \R^d$ such that {$ \mathcal{T}_{\dv, p}\big(\tau_{p, i}\big)(x) =\E[\left\langle X, e_i \right\rangle]- x_i$} for Lebesgue almost all $x$ in the support of $p$.
 A \emph{Stein kernel} is then \emph{any} matrix-valued function $ \pmb\tau$ such that each row $ \pmb \tau_i = (\tau_{i1}, \ldots, \tau_{id})$ is a kernel in the direction $e_i$, different kernels leading to different associated operators. {This} definition opens the way for identifying several Stein kernels (and therefore Stein operators) for any given pdf, even for the Gaussian $\mathcal{N}(\nu, \Sigma)$: Example \ref{sec:stein-oper-Gauss} will show that, aside from the Stein kernel $ \pmb\tau = \Sigma,$ if $d \neq 1$ then the matrix-valued functions

 are Gaussian Stein kernels for all $\delta \neq 2$.
-More generally, we determine Stein kernels for elliptical distributions and provide formulas allowing to obtain Stein kernels for {smooth multivariate} distributions {with densities} which {are} available up to a normalizing constant.
+More generally, we {find} Stein kernels for elliptical distributions and formulas allowing to obtain Stein kernels for {smooth multivariate} distributions {with densities} which {are} available up to a normalizing constant.